 - 2019 May 2: The ‘Fix Our Schools’ group in Ontario link poor schools’ conditions to absenteeism.

 Helpful links and other resources

-- Anxiety Canada has a number of resources concerning school anxiety and refusal:
+- Anxiety Canada has a number of resources concerning school anxiety and refusal.

 - The Alberta Education Office of Student Attendance and Re-engagement (OSAR) has a number of resources regarding school attendance.
+See this link.

 - The Manitoba Ministry of Education has attendance related resources directed at educators, parents, and students.
+See this link.

-- In September 2017 the Nova Scotia Ministry of Education released its new attendance policy.
+- In 2017 the Nova Scotia Ministry of Education released its new attendance policy.